Resume

 Here are some top recommendations:

-But I'd only recommend shelling out for a course if your job hinges on strong communication skills.
+But I only recommend shelling out for a course if your job hinges on strong communication skills.
 If not, there are tons of freebies out there, like TED Talks and documentaries on communication styles and tricks.
-Take notes on how top-notch speakers grip their audience, organize their messages, and use language to get their point across.
+Take notes on how top-notch speakers grip their audience, organize their messages, and use language to express themselves.

 Summary